By Kurt Scholle

 It takes some effort to create content that ranks on the first page of Google.
 Well worth the effort!

-What has helped you rank content number 1 on Google?
+Share with us how to rank number one on Google!
 Please share with us in the comments below.